 Note: Prices are in Canadian dollars and are approximate, based on what I see today in the link I’m sharing, just to give you an idea.

-- Nice tea ($12) or coffee – If you want to give something to an office, please consider this instead of chocolates or cookies.
-Trust me, the sugar overload in most office kitchens (at least the ones I’ve worked in) is waaaaaay beyond what most people want or need.
+- Nice tea ($ varies) or coffee – If you want to give something to an office, consider this instead of chocolates or cookies.
 A client gave me a tin of this “Joy” tea last year.
 Greatly appreciated!
 Coffee shop gift cards are always welcome too.

 - Stainless steel bowls ($8-17, depending on size) – I have three of these (8″, 11″ and 13″), and one or another gets used almost every day.
 They’re lightweight so easy to grab, use, and clean.
 I like lots of room when tossing a salad or mixing batter, so the biggest is my favourite.
 And unless we’re trying to be fancy we bring them to the table for serving too.

-- Apple slicer – $34 – I seriously don’t know why anyone cuts apples with a knife.
+- Apple slicer – $17 – I seriously don’t know why anyone cuts apples with a knife.
 This is so easy!
 Ours gets used several times a week.
-The one we have is this one from Williams-Sonoma.
 I like it because it makes 16 thin slices, which is perfect for throwing together an apple crisp or a quick snack for my little ones.
-However, it’s actually a bit finicky to use and clean.
-The 8-slice ones, of which there are many more available, are probably better in that respect, if you don’t mind bigger hunks of apple.
-Either way, very handy tool.

 - “Fit & Fresh Men’s Sporty” Insulated Lunch Bag ($27) – Despite the silly name, we like this better than any of the cheap insulated bags we’ve picked up at the grocery store.
 It velcros shut and then rolls and snaps, making it easy to carry.
 And who doesn’t want to be fit and fresh?

-- Stainless steel measuring cups and spoons ($30) – I’ve had a set of the measuring cups from Williams Sonoma for almost 20 years and they still look and feel great.
-A nice step up from plastic.
-The spoons I use are actually from Lee Valley, and I like them because they’re narrow, so they can fit into any spice jar.
+- Stainless steel measuring cups and spoons – I’ve had a set of these measuring cups ($40) for almost 20 years and they still look and feel great.
+The spoons I use ($17) are narrow, so they can fit into any spice jar.
+Either way, a nice step up from plastic.

-- Woll frying pan ($204) – This is my biggest ticket item, but honestly, we love this pan.
+- Woll frying pan ($131) – This is my biggest ticket item, but honestly, we love this pan.
 For years I struggled with food sticking to pans, or nonstick surfaces breaking down.
-On the recommendation of a friend, I bought this for my husband last Christmas (because he does the dishes, hahaha).
+On the recommendation of a friend, I bought this for my husband for Christmas two years ago (because he does the dishes, hahaha).
 He loves it!
-So easy to clean.
+A cinch to clean.
 There are various sizes, but we have this deep 12.5″ one and I cook with it just about every day.
 The only downside is that it’s very, very heavy.
 And there’s the cost.
 If you want to wait, sometimes they’re at Costco and usually at the Calgary Stampede.

-- Bonus: Instant Pot ($110, or $150 with the yogurt-maker feature) – Okay, I don’t own this yet, but it’s on my wish list.
-A couple of dietitian friends rave about them.
-It’s basically a pressure-cooker, slow-cooker, rice-cooker, porridge-maker, steamer, sauté-pan, and optionally a yogurt-maker.
+- Instant Pot ($170) – A pressure-cooker, slow-cooker, rice-cooker, porridge-maker, steamer, sauté-pan, and yogurt-maker.
 And invented in Canada no less!
 Read more here from The Kitchn.
-And someone please tell my husband.

 I could go on and on about fun kitchen toys, like the countertop-mushroom farm we’ve experimented with, the insulated travel mug I take everywhere, or the outdoor wine glass I saw at a party, but hopefully these are enough ideas to help you get your holiday shopping started and help a loved one enjoy cooking even more.